 2. In a stand mixer, sift in about half the flour into the yeast mixture.
 Add in the beer and egg and remaining flour.
 Mix until the dough pulls away from the side of the bowl.
 Let stand in the bowl for 5 minutes.

-4. Cut dough into 2 loaves and shape until it is desired shape and size.
-Place on parchment paper, allow to rise until it doubles in size.
+4. Cut dough into 2 loaves and shape until it is the desired shape and size.
+Place on parchment paper, allow rising until it doubles in size.

 6. Brush the top of the dough with the egg wash.
-Skor the top of the bread and place in the center of the oven.
-Dump the boil water in the pan on the bottom shelf.
+Skor the top of the bread and place it in the center of the oven.
+Dump the boiling water in the pan on the bottom shelf.